convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/lambda file for questions 21-40.md

 * In some cases, using dot notation (e.g., ```person.age = 30```) might be more readable for setting existing attributes.
 However, ```setattr``` provides more flexibility for dynamic scenarios.

 35. What are modules and packages in Python?<br>
 Ans: In Python, modules and packages are fundamental building blocks for organizing your code.
-They promote code reusability and maintainability.<br>
+They promote code reusability and maintainability.<br><br>
 Modules:
 * A module is a single Python file (```.py```) containing functions, classes, variables, and executable statements.
 * You can import modules into other Python files to use the functionalities they provide.